Clear the Tracks

 Let's turn the Island Rail Corridor into a multi-use trail that connects Vancouver Island

-The E&N is a gorgeous rail corridor that stretches from Victoria to Courtenay and Parksville to Port Alberni.
-But we aren't in the 19th Century any more!
-It's time to pull up the tracks and create a continuous, multi-use trail connecting our communities and our First Nations.
-Why?
+The E&N is a gorgeous corridor that stretches from Victoria to Courtenay and Parksville to Port Alberni.
+Let's turn it into a continuous, multi-use trail connecting our communities and First Nations.

 A continuous trail preserves the E&N Corridor for future generations at minimal expense.
-It can also adapt to First Nations interests more easily than rebuilding the railway.
+It can also easily adapt to First Nations interests.

-Studies estimate $100 million in annual economic benefit from the trail (instead of millions in ongoing subsidies to make rail viable) as well as significant population health benefits.
+Studies estimate $95 million in annual economic benefit from the trail as well as significant physical and mental health benefits.

-Most proposals for renewed rail service have diesel-powered trains.
-A non-motorised, multi-use trail eliminates ongoing carbon emissions and creates a more natural environment.
+A non-motorised, multi-use trail eliminates ongoing carbon emissions, noise pollution and creates a more natural environment.

 Subscribe to our newsletter and stay on the trail of a better E&N.